 I don't see "Private Address"

-If you're using a Google Apps account for work or school, administrators might change the sharing settings for your calendars.
-If you don't see the Private Address, ask your domain administrator for help.
+If you're using a Google Apps account for work, school, or other organization, your admin might have changed the sharing settings for your calendar.
+If you don't see the Private Address, ask your admin for help.

 About Calendar addressesPrivate Address

 The Private Address lets you view your calendar in other applications, like Outlook or Apple Calendar.
 If you want to let someone else view your calendar, you can share your calendar.